 Oftentimes, parents get nervous about serving soup to children (and especially to toddlers).
 I recently was sent these amazing kid-friendly bowls with a suction base from Miniware and it gives me a boost of confidence that my 16 month old won't knock the bowl off his high chair and make a huge orange mess (because he literally cannot).
 The plant-based, non-toxic bowls suction to the table or high chair making them fail-proof.
 And, the suction is detachable making the bowls easy to clean, convenient to stack and able to grow with my kids once they don't need the suction feature.

-I usually don’t fill the bowl too much at a time for my 16-month-old son.
+I usually don't fill the bowl too much at a time for my 16-month-old son.
 I give him one of the Miniware teething spoons and let him spoon-feed himself.
-He loves the independence and I love the freedom too.
+He loves the independence and I love the freedom, too.
 My older two girls use the Miniware bamboo fiber cutlery set.
-The rounded handles are perfectly shaped for their little hands to easily grasp.
-They also have an anti-slip notch which catches on the edge of the bowl to prevent the spoon from slipping into the soup and making a mess.
-My kids think this is so neat!).
+The rounded handles are perfectly shaped for little hands to easily grasp.
+They also have an anti-slip notch which catches on the edge of the bowl to prevent the spoon from slipping into the soup and making a mess (my kids think this feature is so neat!).
 I serve the soup slightly warmed to my three- and five-year-old and at room temperature for my 16 month old.
 I love that this soup offers simple, nutritious ingredients.

 This sweet and creamy plant-based soup is perfect for adults or children.
 You can make it on the stovetop or in your Instant Pot.
 Store leftovers (once cooled) in an airtight container in your refrigerator for 4-5 days.
 This soup freezes nicely too.
 Just be sure to leave a half an inch or so for expansion once frozen.

 - 1 large shallot, diced